rdkcentral/Lightning/docs/TypeScript/Components/TemplateSpecs.md

 }
 ```

-You may then choose to make any of your Component's descendants easily accessible via private/public properties.
-Note that we use `this.getByRef()` instead of `this.tag()` because it is much more type-safe.
-Your IDE will even give you auto-completes on the valid children ref names based on your TemplateSpec so you can avoid typos.
+You may then choose to make any of your Component's descendants easily accessible via private/public properties. `this.tag()` or `this.getByRef()` can be used to get at your components.
+We chose `getByRef()` in the example below as it is a bit more performant.
+In either case, your IDE provides you with an auto-complete prompt on the valid child paths / ref names based on your TemplateSpec so you can avoid typos.

 ```ts
 class MyComponent /* ... */ {